Positive Thinking With Cancer – Ingrid’s Story and Some Tips You Can Try

 Ingrid’s recent recall for further tests involved an ultrasound and needle biopsy.
 To her great relief, the results confirmed that it was not a recurrence of cancer.

-“I was very surprised to learn that the lymph gland had filled up with silicone which had leaked from my reconstructed breast and travelled over to the other side.
+“I was very surprised to learn that the lymph gland had filled up with silicone which had leaked from my reconstructed breast and traveled over to the other side.
 Apparently it is totally harmless.
 I was not aware that this was possible – you live and learn.”
-Living and learning are certainly two things to which Ingrid – thanks to her survival strategy – is committed.
+Living and learning are certainly two things to which Ingrid – thanks to her survival strategy – remains committed.

 - Avoid self-pity.

 - Seek love and give love (friends and family).

 - Look for human warmth (well, and the cats might help a little, too).

 - Avoid getting overtired.

 - Get some exercise, including dancing if possible.